edgelesssys/constellation/docs/docs/workflows/scale.md

 ### Manual scaling

-Alternatively, you can choose to manually scale your cluster up or down:
+Alternatively, you can manually scale your cluster up or down:

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure">